 See the PDex Provider Consent here

 The Provider Access API version 2 uses the Provider-Member-Match Operation to determine if a member has opted out of sharing data via the Provider Access API.
-The Provider Member-Match is then tested against a payer's Treatment Relationship business rules.
+The Provider Member-Match is then tested against a payer's Treatment Relationship business rules, which are evaluated against the long-lived Member-Provider Treatment Relationship Group maintained by the payer for governance and audit.
 Provider attestations are submitted using the Provider Treatment Attestation Profile.
-If a Treatment Relationship is established, the member's data SHALL be available to a Provider through the member's inclusion in the Member-Provider Treatment Relationship Group that is used to request a $davinci-data-export operation.
+If a Treatment Relationship is established and the member has not opted out, the member SHALL be returned in the matched members response Group, which conforms to the Provider Member Match Group profile. §pdex-276 The Group Id of that matched response Group is the input the provider uses to request a subsequent $davinci-data-export operation.
+The long-lived Member-Provider Treatment Relationship Group is the authoritative governance record the payer maintains; the matched response Group is the short-lived response artifact returned to the provider for data export.

 Each opt-out can include the member's stated reason (privacy concern, data security concern, unknown use, provider relationship, member choice, or other).